lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 ```
 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_32_0.png.jpg"
-   figcaption="Figure 13.
-Histogram of areas detected from objects in the samples in the BCCD dataset.
+   caption="Histogram of areas detected from objects in the samples in the BCCD dataset.
 Only objects with area between $1e3$ and $2e4$ account for this statistics." %}

 #### Pre-Processing: Filtering Noise